-Commencing in 2017 and continuing through 2023, we implemented a strategy of significantly expanding our geographic and terminal network.
-Over the past two years, we opened 18 new terminals, including 7 new terminals in 2023.
-We intend to open 15-20 new terminals in 2024.
+We have implemented a strategy to significantly expand our geographic and terminal network.
+Consistent with our growth strategy, we have recently opened numerous new terminals in new and existing markets, and we intend to continue this terminal network growth in the future.
 There can be no assurance that we will be successful at adding new markets or terminals as planned or that such markets or terminals will be profitable.
 Our expansion has required and will continue to require significant investments in purchased or leased terminals, equipment (including the purchase of new tractors and trailers), technology, employees and other related start-up costs to facilitate our growth plans.
 Expansion could cause disruptions in our existing geography or customer service levels or require management to devote excessive time and effort to manage the expansion, which could materially adversely affect our business operations and profitability.
-Operating in new territories may also increase the possibility of union organizing efforts.
-A delay between the outlay of expenditures to expand our geographic and network footprint and generation of new revenue or higher than anticipated costs or lower than expected revenues from the expansion could materially adversely affect our financial condition, results of operations, liquidity and cash flows.
+Operating in new geographies may also increase the possibility of union organizing efforts.
+A delay between the outlay of expenditures to expand our geographic and network footprint and generation of new revenue or higher than anticipated costs or lower than expected revenues from the expansion could negatively impact our business.
 We may experience decreased profitability until we are able to fully realize the benefits of the investment, if ever.
+A failure or delay in realizing the benefits of this investment may adversely impact our financial condition, results of operations, liquidity and cash flows.